Focus Peaking

 1. Downscale.
 The image is reduced to 1024 pixels wide before processing.
 The algorithm operates on pixel neighbourhoods, so full resolution is unnecessary and the performance gain is significant.

 2. Pre-blur (Gaussian).
 A Gaussian blur is applied to the downscaled image.
 This suppresses out-of-focus texture and sensor noise before the Laplacian runs, preventing false highlights in blurred regions.
-The blur radius is user-adjustable — higher values ignore more background texture.
+The blur radius is adaptive: the base value set in the Focus Peak controls is scaled upward automatically — by up to 3× — based on the image’s ISO value (higher ISO → more noise → larger radius) and the image resolution (larger images → radius scaled by √(width/512) to maintain consistent edge selectivity).
+CIGaussianBlur accepts a maximum radius of 100; the effective radius is clamped to that limit.

 3. Laplacian kernel (Metal GPU).
 The 8-neighbour kernel runs on every pixel in parallel on the GPU, computing the second-order derivative of brightness across all channels.